RodgerZhu/Cloud_Security/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

   providers can setup the environment easily.
 We use Nginx for automatic load balancing.

-The goal of this tutorial is to show how these applications - TensorFlow Serving and Kubernetes - can run in an untrusted environment (like a public cloud), automating deployment while still ensuring the confidentiality and integrity of sensitive input data and the model.
+The goal of this solution is to show how these applications - TensorFlow Serving and Kubernetes - can run in an untrusted environment (like a public cloud), automating deployment while still ensuring the confidentiality and integrity of sensitive input data and the model.
 To this end, we use Intel SGX enclaves to